Turn On Your Love Light

 "Turn On Your Love Light" is a rhythm and blues song recorded by Bobby Bland in 1961.
-It was both an important R&B and pop chart hit for Bland and has become one of his most identifiable songs.
-A variety of artists have recorded it, including the Grateful Dead, who made it part of their concert repertoire.
+It was an important R&B and pop chart hit for Bland and has become one of his most identifiable songs.
+A variety of artists have recorded it, including Them and the Grateful Dead, who made it part of their concert repertoire.

 Composition and recording

 "Turn On Your Love Light" was written by band leader and arranger Joe Scott (with an additional credit given to Duke Records owner/producer Don Robey aka Deadric Malone).
 Scott's brass arrangement "upped the excitement ante" with "the groove picking up momentum as the horns and percussion talk to each other" and Bland's vocal "riding on top".

 Backing Bland are probably Joe Scott and Melvin Jackson on trumpets, Pluma Davis on trombone, Johnny Board and Jimmy Beck on saxophones, Rayfield Davers on baritone saxophone, Teddy Reynolds on piano, Wayne Bennett on guitar, Hamp Simmons on bass, and John "Jabo" Starks on drums.